tHarvey303/thomas-harvey.com/_pages/cv.md

 Education
 ======
+* PhD Student at the Jodrell Bank Center for Astrophysics - University of Manchester <i>September 2022 - May 2025</i>
+  * Studying the first galaxies with Professor Christopher Conselice.
-* MPhys Astrophysics with a Year Abroad - University of Southampton, <i>September 2018 - July 2022 (expected)</i>
+* MPhys Astrophysics with a Year Abroad - University of Southampton, <i>September 2018 - July 2022 </i>
-  * Undertaking a research year at the Harvard-Smithsonian Center for Astrophysics in Cambridge, MA.
+  * Undertook a research year at the Harvard-Smithsonian Center for Astrophysics in Cambridge, MA.
-  *  Achieved a current degree average 88.9\% - achieving best in first year and selection onto the Year Abroad program as one of the top five students in third year.
+  *  Achieved a high first class degree with an average of 86.2% - achieving a Dean's Award and best academci achievement in first year.
 * Guernsey Grammar School and Sixth Form Centre, <i> September 2012 - June 2018 </i>
   * <b>A Levels:</b>  Physics: A*, Further Maths: A, Maths: A, Computer Science (AS): B
   * <b>GCSE's:</b> 5 A*'s, 6 A's and 1 B